 Han grows up on the planet Corellia where, as a runaway, he has been placed in servitude to Lady Proxima.
 He makes an escape to the spaceport with Qi’ra, the girl he loves.
 There Qi’ra is recaptured but Han manages to get through and signs up for the Imperial troops where he is given the surname Solo because he has none.
 Three years later, while as a stormtrooper on the planet on the planet Mimban, he encounters a group of smugglers led by Tobias Beckett and begs to join them.
 Instead they turn him back over to the Imperial troops and he is thrown into a pit.
 There he befriends his cellmate, the Wookie Chewbacca, and the two make an escape together and jump aboard Beckett’s departing ship.
 Grudgingly accepted as part of Beckett’s crew, they join in the heist of a shipment of coaxium ore from a train on the planet Vandor 1.
 However, this goes wrong when Han ditches the container during pursuit.
 Beckett reveals that the robbery was being conducted on behalf of the Crimson Dawn crimelord Dryden Vos.
 He takes Han with him to make amends to Vos where Han is astonished to find that Qi’ra is now Vos’s lieutenant.
 In order to make restitution, Han suggests robbing unprocessed coaxium from the mines on Kessel.
 To do this they need a ship and a pilot.
 This entails persuading the hotshot smuggler Lando Calrissian to take them there in his ship The Millennium Falcon.

 George Lucas sold the Star Wars franchise to Disney in 2012.
-From there, the studio went on to produce a new series of sequels to the original trilogies, which has so far resulted in Star Wars Episode VII: The Force Awakens (2015) and Star Wars Episode VIII: The Last Jedi (2017) with others in the pipeline.
+From there, the studio went on to produce a new series of sequels to the original trilogies, which has so far resulted in Star Wars Episode VII: The Force Awakens (2015), Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: The Rise of the Skywalker (2019) with others in the pipeline.
 Disney also announced that in the years in between each of the episodes, we would get some other story from the Star Wars universe, the first of these being Rogue One (2016), a prequel to Star Wars (1977), showing the events leading up to the rebels obtaining the plans for the Death Star.
 Solo: A Star Wars Story was the second of the spinoffs.
 However, with the box-office disappointment of Solo, other announced films that were to have featured Boba Fett and young Obi-wan Kenobi have been put on hold – at current writing, there are no other theatrical spinoffs in the planning or shooting stage, although we did subsequently see the tv series and the tv series The Mandalorian (2019- ), launched as part of the new Disney streaming service.

 Almost all of the Disney Star Wars films have had more than one or two problems going on behind the scenes, particularly when it comes to their directors who are fired and replaced with routine occurrence.
 A number of scenes in Rogue One were reshot with a different director; Colin Trevorrow was dumped from Episode IX after the box-office flop of his film The Book of Henry (2017); while Josh Trank had been earlier canned from Rogue One after the bomb that was Fantastic Four (2015).
 Solo started filming under Phil Lord and Chris Miller who had had success as the directors of Cloudy with a Chance of Meatballs (2009), 21 Jump Street (2012) and sequel and the big hit of The Lego Movie (2014).
 Before that, Chris Miller had co-directed Shrek the Third (2007) and directed Puss in Boots (2011).